FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/mubeyama-karuta.md

 |月 - つき</br>(*tsuki*, 'moon')|#7, #21, #36, #57, #59, **#68**, #79, #81|
 |花 - はな</br>(*hana*, 'flower')|#29, #33, #35, **#66**|

-> Editor's note: Supposedly there are only **28 Torifuda** with the above key words, but I seem to have found more.
+> Editor's note: Supposedly there are only **28 Torifuda** with the above key words, but it sees that I have found more.
 Probably only some of these poems are used in the game. **NEEDS MORE DOCUMENTATION**
 {.is-warning}

 - If a player flips a Torifuda that contains **one of the above key words**, that player **passes one face-up Torifuda to the player on their right**.